Martin S. Minuk

-Martin Shayne "Marty" Minuk is a defence lawyer from Winnipeg, Manitoba, Canada.
+Martin Shayne "Marty" Minuk is a Canadian defence lawyer from Winnipeg, Manitoba.
 He received his law degree from the University of Manitoba in 1978.
 Since 2005, he has been a partner at the law firm Aikins, MacAulay, and Thorvaldson.

 Minuk is notable for being appointed the special prosecutor in the death of Crystal Taman.
 He approved a controversial plea bargain in that case, which eventually resulted in the Taman Inquiry.